tfiers/kul-machine-learning-project/README.md

 Run `python urlStreamHandler.py`.

-Now after a while, the app will start suggesting pages you might want to go to when you are on a page that you have already visited.
+Now after a while, when you are on a page that you have already visited, the app will start suggesting pages you might want to go to.

 If you want to pre-train the app with historical web usage data, call for example:
 `python urlStreamHandler.py --csv log1.csv log2.csv`.